NA-MIC/ProjectWeek/PW30_2019_GranCanaria/Projects/US_SimulatorTrainingSystem/README.md

 ## Objectives

 1. Supporting the multi-language (Spanish, French, English, Portuguese, and Arabic).
-1. Registering several custom layouts.
+2. Registering several custom layouts.
-1. Calculating the angle between a plane of the US image and a needle and it will be shown in a 3D scene or a 2D viewer.
+3. Calculating the angle between a plane of the US image and a needle and it will be shown in a 3D scene or a 2D viewer.
-1. Visualizing the image orientation marker symbol in an US image.
+4. Visualizing the image orientation marker symbol in an US image.
-1. Selection of various clinical procedures for training.
+5. Selection of various clinical procedures for training.

 ## Approach and Plan

-1. Analysing the GUI functionalities.
-2. Sketching the user interface.
-3. Implementing the GUI proposal.
+1. A multi-language proposal was implemented in a Guidelet-based GUI for Slicer 4.8 using to the module “gettext” in Python.
+We would like to implement this proposal in SlicerIGT for Slicer 4.10.
+2. The design of new custom layouts in Guidelet-based GUIs was implemented in collaboration with the Perklab team.
+3. Designing a proposal for the angle between a plane of the US image and a needle.
+At first, we will study the VTK if there is a filter for this objective or other 3D Slicer modules.
+4. Studying the MicrUs SDK to visualize the image orientation marker symbol and it will be implemented in the Plus Toolkit or 3D Slicer.

 ## Progress and Next Steps